qruto/laravel-wave/README.md

 ## Persistent Connection / Fighting with Timeouts

 Depend on web server configuration you may notice that the connection drops at a certain interval.
 SSE automatically reconnecting after request timeout.
-Don't worry to lost events during reconnection, Laravel Wave stores events history in one minute.
+Don't worry to lost events during reconnection, Laravel Wave stores events history in one minute by default.
 You can change `resume_lifetime` value in config file.

 Looks like http and web servers weren't ready for persisted connections and set traps at several stages.
 Some of them disables on the package level: